-Mammoth VPS uses Xen (running on CentOS hosts) as its virtualization platform.
+Mammoth uses KVM and Xen as its virtualization platform.

 When we started building our VPS service, our primary concern was performance.
 After some bad early experiences with virtualization, we knew that the available solutions were not created equally - and as our own first customer, the solution had to be both fast and isolated.